Alcohol and Health

 Originally, moonshine was illegal due to its association with tax evasion.
 Even today there are many “illegal” distilleries that create moonshine in secret to avoid taxes, but they are less common because even major distilleries make commercial moonshine.

-Methanol and ethanol — the two types of alcohol produced when making moonshine — are both highly flammable and have the potential to explode during the distillation process.
+Methanol and ethanol (the two types of alcohol produced when making moonshine) are both highly flammable and have the potential to explode during the distillation process.
 A gas leak between the distillation apparatus and the receiving container could also spark an explosion.
-Ventilation is important, and illegal moonshine is often produced in noncommercial settings that were not designed with this in mind.
+Ventilation is important, and illegal moonshine is often produced in non-commercial settings that were not designed with this in mind.

 So, is moonshine bad for you?
-We know moonshine production can be dangerous, especially when moonshiners are inexperienced and don’t understand the precautions necessary for safety — and, unfortunately, drinking it can be just as dangerous.
+We knowSo, is moonshine bad for you?
+We know moonshine production can be dangerous, especially when moonshiners are inexperienced and don’t understand the precautions necessary for safety — and unfortunately, drinking it can be just as dangerous. moonshine production can be dangerous, especially when moonshiners are inexperienced and don’t understand the precautions necessary for safety — and, unfortunately, drinking it can be just as dangerous.

 Why Is Moonshine Dangerous?

-Because moonshine and methanol are both clear liquids, it’s impossible to tell if moonshine contains any methanol just by looking at it.
+Because moonshine and methanol are both clear liquids, it’s impossible to tell if it contains any methanol just by looking at it.
 Commercial moonshine producers have the means to eliminate methanol after distillation, but some illegal moonshiners actually add small amounts of methanol to make the drink stronger.

 There is no reliable way to test for methanol content in illicit moonshine.
 Upon first sip, we simply get really drunk — and we might not know whether or not methanol is responsible.

-The Lethality of Methanol
+The Lethality Of Methanol

-Just 2 teaspoons (10 mL) of methanol is enough to give us the worst hangover of our life, but as we know, any more than that is damaging to our eyesight.
-For context, one standard shot glass is about 9 tsp (3 tbsp/44 mL).
+2 teaspoons (10 mL) of methanol is enough to give us the worst hangover of our life, but as we know, any more than that is damaging to our eyesight.
+For context, one standard shot glass contains about 9 tsp (3 tbsp/44 mL).
 Drinking too much methanol can result in full or partial blindness.
 This result is called methanol-induced optic neuropathy, or Me-ION.

 Me-ION causes damage to the optic nerve, which connects visual information to our brain for interpretation.
-Any damage to this nerve behind either eye will result in different types of (or complete) vision loss.
+Any damage to this nerve behind either eye will result in different types of (or complete) — vision loss.

 The lethal dose of methanol is 6 tsp (2 tbsp/30 mL).
 Some people may not need that much methanol for it to be lethal, either.
 In facilities where moonshine is still being produced illegally, there is no way of telling how many shots or glasses of moonshine will contain lethal amounts of methanol.
 Remember: moonshine that is made illicitly may be stronger because methanol has been added.

 Our chances of alcohol poisoning are also higher when methanol is present because of how little methanol is needed to get drunk.
-Not only are we putting ourselves at risk for lethal doses of methanol, but we are also putting ourselves at risk for violent hangovers and alcohol-related experiences when drinking illicitly produced moonshine.
+Not only are we putting ourselves at risk for lethal doses of methanol, but we are also putting ourselves at risk for violent hangovers and alcohol-related experiences when drinking illicitly-produced moonshine.
 So how do we avoid this?

 The Truth About Moonshine Safety